CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- parentURI: URI of the document container from where to look for its children.
+- parentURI: URI of the document container where to look for its children.
 - requestOptions

 ##### addMembers